 - Case ID, docket number or other unique identifier.

 Notice, that we’re not collecting anything else about the victim and nothing at all about an alleged perpetrator.
 We do not use demographic, economic, or any kind of potential “profiling” information about the location or neighborhood where the incident took place.
 The what-where-when information from the RMS is all our model needs and nothing more.
-We have found these three data points to be the most effective predictors of future crime activity in time and space.
-We not only believe that using any sort of personal identifying information isn’t appropriate, we stand behind our research that shows that it is *more* effective to exclude it.
-Companies that use personal information are not only perpetuating concerns in communities, they are making less effective models for reducing victimization.
+These three data points are the most effective predictors of future crime activity by time and location.

-Given the concerns some people have expressed around the idea of using algorithms to direct public policy, we’ve also decided to publish the algorithm we use.
-In fact, we did this years ago in a peer-reviewed article in the Journal of the American Statistical Association.
+Some people have expressed concerns around the idea of using algorithms in public safety.
+We believe in transparency and open debate, so we actually publish the algorithm we use.
+We did this several years ago in a peer-reviewed article in the Journal of the American Statistical Association.
 You can read it here:

 It’s worthwhile talking about algorithms themselves for a moment.
-Algorithms are simply the instructions used (generally by a computer) to process information and arrive at an answer.
+Algorithms are simply a set of rules to process information and arrive at an answer.
 Essentially, any information that is processed by a computer is following the steps described by an algorithm.

-Cognitive bias works against good policing in a couple of ways.
+We are also subject to underlying biases and habits in how we see the world, in ways we don’t even recognize.
+Bias works against good policing in a couple of ways.
 First of all, the perception that officers are unfairly targeting certain neighborhoods can justifiably undermine trust between the community and police.
 It’s also an inefficient use of patrol resources.
 You want your officers to be patrolling the areas where crimes are most likely to occur – using an objective set of transparent criteria – rather than where they think crimes are going to occur.
-You want officers developing personal and community relationships with traditionally underserved and disadvantaged populations - not patrolling an area out of perception.
-We have found that our model does not simply guide patrol operations into areas that officers (and even community leaders) may perceive have the most crime, but instead objectively helps guide patrol operations to the areas where victimization is most likely to occur at that time.